 - planned reductions in security putting public and collections at risk

-- mothballing of partially completed projects wasting existing funds
+- mothballing of partially completed projects wasting existing funds and investment.

 Please support Kew by coming to the meeting and by: